boyter/boyter.org/content/posts/2015-09-01-exporting-documents-knowledgetree-3-7-0-2.md

 ---
 I was recently tasked with exporting a large collection of documents from KnowledgeTree (KT) for a client.
 The collection was too large to use the download all functionality and too wide to attempt to export each folder individually.

-I had played around with the WebDav connection that KT provides but it either didn&#8217;t work or was designed deliberately to not allow exporting of the documents.
+I had played around with the WebDav connection that KT provides but it either didn't work or was designed deliberately to not allow exporting of the documents.

 I looked at where the documents were  stored on disk but KT stores them as numbered files in numbered directories sans extension or folder information.